14th Weather Squadron: 1970s

-The 1980s and 90s
+1980s and 1990s

 USAFETAC continued to use computer and electronic technologies as its computing power expanded exponentially through the '80s and '90s.
 When AWS was reassigned from Military Airlift Command, becoming a Field Operating Agency reporting to the USAF Director of Weather, USAFETAC was transferred from AFGWC to AWS on 9 July 1991.
 To better reflect the changing mission of the unit, USAFETAC was renamed the Air Force Combat Climatology Center (AFCCC) on 1 October 1995.
 AWS was redesignated as the Air Force Weather Agency (AFWA) on 15 October 1997.

 With the end of the Cold War, AFCCC faced a 45% cut in overall manning (civilian positions were to be cut by 65%).
 This required an organizational restructure.
 On 17 May 1996 USAF announced that AFCCC would move from Scott AFB to Asheville, NC.
 This move was completed on 1 July 1998, with the unit transferring its flag to the Federal Building Complex alongside the National Climatic Data Center.
 OL-A was discontinued with this change of station and its mission and personnel were absorbed by the center.

-The 21st century
+21st century

 In another reorganization of the Air Force Weather Agency, AFCCC was redesignated Air Force Combat Climatology Squadron on 28 February 2007.
 This redesignation was short lived and the squadron became the 14th Weather Squadron on 19 October 2007 and was reassigned to the 2nd Weather Group.
 At the end of 2007, the authorized strength of 14 WS stood at 95 positions.
 The 14 WS possesses the DoD's most complete repository of worldwide weather data, receiving nearly 500,000 weather observations and satellite-derived wind profiles each day.
 Over the unit's history, customer support has expanded to include all of the military services, the joint commands, AF and Army major commands, U.S. intelligence agencies, the White House and foreign allied military organizations.

 Today's military climatologists and analysts continue to fulfill customer requests similar to those of their predecessors as long as 60 years ago, but with improved techniques and equipment.
 Resources have grown from punched card data decks from the 1930s to many client/server networks and climatic databases.

 14 WS is continuously upgrading to the latest data visualization techniques and other technologies as they become available.
 In 2013, the squadron transitioned from a 15-year-old legacy data management system to an improved Joint METOC Ingest System, instantly doubling the unit's observation intake to 1.5 million weather observations a day.
 In addition, the unit launched its inaugural Geographic Information System (GIS) capability to display applied Geospatial Climatology.
 In January 2014, the 14WS began a more robust climate prediction and seasonal outlook capability to meet additional DoD and Intelligence Community requirements.

 On 27 March 2015, AFWA was redesignated as the 557th Weather Wing (557 WW), a Special Mission Wing assigned to 12th Air Force (AFSOUTH) under Air Combat Command.
 On 29 October 2019, the 557 WW was reassigned under the new information warfare Numbered Air Force, the Sixteenth Air Force (Air Forces Cyber).